bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1101_optionals.md

 ```

 ### Optionals Unwrapping
-There are two ways to convert/unwrap Optionals to Normal Types
+There are two ways to convert/unwrap optional types to normal types

 1. Forced unwrapping
 2. Implicit unwrapping

 #### Forced Unwrapping
 Forced Unwrapping should be avoided since it causes a crash if an optional contains `nil`.
-To convert, add `!`.
+You may convert by inserting `!` at the end of  a variable/constant.

 ```swift
 let profileImageFromFacebook: String? = "ImageURL..."